Stephanniee/Passport/README.md

 This sequence of steps outlines our successful deployment of the project on GitHub.

 # Credits
-he links for section Travel tips were copied from Google search.
+The links for section Travel tips were copied from Google search.
 The photos used in this site were obtained from Unsplash and Google images.
-We received inspiration for this project from Stephanniee.
+We received inspiration for this project from travel blogs.
 The Top destinations ranking was based on Travel website research.
-12:20